AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-smartcropvideo/c-html5-aem-smartcropvideo-viewer-customizingviewer/r-html5-aem-smartcropvideo-customize-embedshare.md

 The Close button tool tip and the dialog box title can be localized.
 See [Localization of user interface elements](../../../c-html5-aem-asset-viewers/c-html5-aem-smartcropvideo/r-html5-aem-smartcropvideo-viewer-localization.md#concept-1d5ca2d8480f4064a51eddba13940aad) for more information.

-Example - to set up dialog header with padding, 24 x 14 pixels icon, bold 16 point title, and 28 x 28 pixels close button, positioned two pixels from the top, and two pixels from the right of dialog container:
+Example - To set up a dialog box header with padding, 24 x 14 pixels icon, bold 16-point title, and a 28 x 28 pixel Close button.
+Finally, have it positioned two pixels from the top, and two pixels from the right of dialog box container:

 ```
 .s7smartcropvideoviewer .s7embeddialog .s7dialogheader {